jesseskinner/hover/README.md

 - `this.state` - object property

-	- Contains the current state of the store.
-If a custom `store.getState` is provided, it will be called to set the value of `this.state` before every action.
+	- Contains the current internal state of the store.

 	- Be sure to use `this.setState(state)` to save the state and notify state listeners.

 	- Note: `this.state` is not available in the function constructor of a `store`.
-Use `this.getState()` there instead.

 		```javascript
 		Hoverboard({